 The results for these experiments follow broadly the same patterns as in the experiments based in the US network.
-The variability in the number of non-dominated solutions is higher than in the former experiments but it is still relatively limited, although there are less optimal solutions.
-The explanation for this type of results is basically the same, resulting, as previously explained, from the way in which the logical network was constructed so that many spanning trees in the logical network correspond to the spanning trees in the physical network, hence limiting the variability in the number of risks associated with logical trees.
+The variability in the number of non-dominated solutions is higher than in the former experiments but it is still relatively limited, although there are significantly fewer optimal solutions.
+The explanation for this type of results is basically the same, resulting, as previously explained, from the way in which the logical network was constructed so that many spanning trees in the logical network, hence limiting the variability in the number of risks associated with logical trees.

-As for the CPU times, they vary between 0.01s and 0.027s and are still lower than in the previous experiments.
+As for the CPU times, they vary between 0.578s and 0.89s and are still lower than in the previous experiments.
 This has to do mainly with the lower connectivity of the German reference transport network (0.191) as compared with the US reference transport network (0.2307), leading to lower number of candidate solutions to the problem.
 This is highly compatible with dynamic application environments with relatively short up-dating periods.

 Concerning the choice of a final solution, the same type of option applies in these experiments as in the former ones.
-The choice, when the optimal solution is unfeasible, is again between the minimal SRLG spanning tree (with $l^ = 13$ associated risks in these experiments) and a tree with $l^ + 1$ associated risks and higher bandwidth usage cost.
+The choice, when the optimal solution is unfeasible, is again between the minimal SRLG spanning tree (with $l^ = 14$ associated risks in these experiments) and a tree with $l^ + 1$ associated risks and higher bandwidth usage cost.